Vykolue/Sky-CotL-Archipelago/README.md

 - Harmony Hall `(locks everything except the Village of Dreams connection)`
 - Story Space `(locks everything except the Vault Rest connection)`

+The Cave of Prophecies Updrafts refers to the updraft just outside the Trial of Air<br />
+Without the updraft item, more wedges will be required to reach this trial in logic

 Cosmetic locks can be done one of two ways:<br />
 Method 1:
 - cosmetics are unlocked along with the spirit you get them from